 The training does not have to lead to a formal qualification.

-If you want to arrange the training internally, you can use the funding for the cost of delivering the training, like related stationery, room hire and catering.
+If you want to arrange the training internally, you can use the funding for the cost of delivering the training, like related stationery, room hire, catering and travel and subsistence costs.

 If the training will be delivered by an in-house trainer, you can also use the funding to cover the (reasonable) day rate of the trainer.